 I emailed a few with my CV and what I could do and to my surprised quickly found a great interior design studio specialised in High-end Residential Design & Build Projects that would take me on board!
 My role was to shadow the Senior Interior Designer and at the same time, I would provide support for various Marketing activities and blogging content which I was happy to do (check my work with me page for the links).

 One of the first questions I asked at the start of my work placement was what education/degree would they recommend?
 And to my surprise, they said what matters most is your portfolio and what you can do rather than which degree you did.
 I was told that the previous interior designer formally trained at UAL said that you can learn better on the job “by-doing”.
 And that what she took from the school were contacts, relationships and a good networking environment.
 Interesting I thought!

 This experience gave me confidence in my interior decorator skills.
 It was actually for the first time I was told I had a good eye for design (outside of social media, my immediate friends and a couple of clients, thanks guys!).
 HOW COOL

-As a conclusion, I would recommend any 30 something at a career cross-road to consider doing an internship vs spending years on the educational route unless you want to be a doctor :).
+As a conclusion, I would recommend any 30 something at a career cross-road to consider doing aa work placement first vs spending years on the educational route.
 Interior Design as I learned is a self-regulated market and many successful Interior Designers actually do not have a formal qualification.

 Finally, I will write more about this experience which has definitely been eye-opening regarding a possible career in Interior Design so stay tuned!